 BEREAN FINANCIAL ASSISTANCE

 Berean Christian School uses an outside, impartial company to process applications for financial assistance.
 Berean Christian School has chosen to use FAST – Financial Aid for School Tuition – by ISM to process your financial aid application.
 ISM will provide standardized and impartial processing in a confidential setting.
 Once a family is determined “qualified” for financial assistance, they are placed on a list by date of application approval.
-Funds will be allocated based on “qualified” financial need, on a first-come basis with priority given to existing BCS students.
-The assistance process for the 2019-2020 school year will begin on January 8, 2019 for existing BCS families with students going into K5 – 12th grade.
+Funds will be allocated based on “qualified” financial need, on a first-come basis with priority given to existing Berean students.
+The assistance process for the 2020-2021 school year will begin on January 8, 2020, for existing Berean families with students going into K5 — 12th grade.
 New families will be able to apply beginning March 1st.
-Applications will be accepted through May 31st for returning families and July 1st for new families, if funds are not exhausted.
+Applications will be accepted through May 31st for returning families and July 1st for new families if funds are not exhausted.

-Final notification of financial assistance awards are made by the Headmaster’s Office.
-If you wish to speak to a Berean representative regarding financial aid, contact Mrs. Cherry Frewin at 798-9300 x287.
+Final notification of financial assistance awards is made by the Headmaster’s Office.
+If you wish to speak to a Berean representative regarding financial aid, contact Mrs. Cherry Frewin at 561-798-9300 x287.

 What is the Step Up For Students Program?

 Step Up For Students is an initiative of the Florida Tax Credit (FTC) Scholarship Program.
-The innovative program provides K-12 education scholarships for qualifying low-income students who are entering kindergarten thru 5th grade OR who attended public school (K5-12th grade) the previous year.
-The innovative program provides K-12 education scholarships for qualifying low-income students who are entering kindergarten thru 5th grade OR who attended public school the previous year kindergarten thru 12th grade.
+The innovative program provides K-12 education scholarships for qualifying low-income students who are entering kindergarten through 5th grade OR who attended public school (K5-12th grade) the previous year.
 Berean Christian School is proud to accept the Step Up for Student Program.
 To receive full credit for this scholarship you will need to have your acceptance letter from Step Up For Students prior to enrolling at BCS.

-For details about the tuition rates for Step Up for Students contact the Admission Office.
+For details about the tuition rates for Step Up for Students contact the Admissions Office.

 In order to be eligible for the McKay Scholarship Program, a student must apply for the program prior to withdrawing from public school.
 The student must also have an Individual Education Plan (IEP)* or 504 Accommodation Plan, and: